Hkattelu/Hkattelu.github.io/_posts/2016-01-06-Project-1-Minimal-Perfect-HashMap.markdown

 a set of data that you know will not change, and you must only want to access from that data, and not want to change it in any way.
 An example of this would be if you were managing a school database.
-You could create a map of student IDs to student Names, which would then allow you to instantaneously get a students name just from knowing their ID, and not having to manually search through a whole database.
+You could create a map of student IDs to student Names, which would then allow you to instantaneously get a student's name just from knowing their ID, and not having to manually search through a whole database.

 <h3> What I learned </h3>